SnowPowerCore/Xamarin-Forms-Advanced-Template-Discontinued/README.md

 Place **.zip** file from this repo into the *`%userprofile%\Documents\Visual Studio 2019\Templates\ProjectTemplates`* folder.
 Open **Visual Studio**, select **"Create new"** option and search for `Xamarin Forms Advanced Template.` Scroll down to see the template.

 ### In-depth overview

+> **AppSettings.json** `(for constants & useful data, retrieve easily with IConfiguration)`

+You can store any setting or public data within this .json file.
+There are two files, each will be used in a particular mode - debug & release.
+Retrieve data from injecting IConfiguration into any place of the code.

 > **Microsoft Extensions** `(Host, DI, Logging)`